-Gezzer Ortega, MD, MPH, a Brooklyn native, born to immigrant parents from the Dominican Republic, is the Lead Faculty for Research and Innovation for Equitable Surgical Care at the Center for Surgery and Public Health, Brigham and Women’s Hospital, Harvard Medical School.
+Gezzer Ortega, MD, MPH, a Brooklyn native, born to immigrant parents from the Dominican Republic, is the Lead Faculty for Research and Innovation for Equitable Surgical Care at the Center for Surgery and Public Health (CSPH), Brigham and Women’s Hospital (BWH), Harvard Medical School.
+Dr. Ortega is also Adjunct Faculty at the Patient Reported Outcomes, Value & Experience (PROVE) Center at BWH.
+Dr. Ortega received his medical degree from Howard University College of Medicine, Master of Public Health from the Johns Hopkins Bloomberg School of Public Health, and Bachelor of Science from Syracuse University.
 Dr. Ortega is a health services researcher with a focus on developing and implementing solutions to address surgical inequities.

-Dr. Ortega’s commitment to service extends to the global community as he has conducted and planned surgical education courses to the Dominican Republic, Ghana, Liberia, and Malawi.
+Dr. Ortega’s commitment to service extends to the global community as he has conducted and planned surgical education courses and advocacy programs in the Dominican Republic, Ghana, Liberia, and Malawi.
 Promoting education and health through research, innovation, and service at multiple levels is ingrained in Dr. Ortega’s core.
 As a physician-scientist, his focus is to contribute to the field of surgery and eliminate health inequities through research and humanitarian efforts.